Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 Well, it's pretty subjective.

-Any Vitamix is going to be loud, but a little muffling can be nice.
+Any Vitamix will be loud, but a little muffling can be excellent.

-It just depends on which one you can get for a cheaper price and if you're willing to pay more for a more unique color-set and noise-reduction.
+It just depends on which one you can get for a lower price and if you’re willing to pay more for a unique color-set and noise-reduction.

-But it's clear that in terms of raw functionality and looks - the 750 wins.
+But it’s clear that in terms of basic functionality and looks – the 750 wins.

 Winner: Vitamix 750 Pro